coq/coq/doc/sphinx/practical-tools/coq-commands.rst

 ``name`` is the name of the corresponding highlight tag and each ``attr`` is an ANSI escape code.
 The list of highlight tags can be retrieved with the ``-list-tags`` command-line option of ``coqtop``.

+The string uses ANSI escape codes to represent attributes.
+For example:

+        ``export COQ_COLORS=”diff.added=4;48;2;0;0;240:diff.removed=41”``

+sets the highlights for added text in diffs to underlined (the 4) with a background RGB color (0, 0, 240) and for removed text in diffs to a red background.
+Note that if you specify ``COQ_COLORS``, the predefined attributes are ignored.

 .. _command-line-options: